aporat/docker-php-laravel-aws-ecs/README.md

 1. Go to **ECR > Create Repository**
 2. Name it: `laravel-app`
-3. Make it private
-4. Save the repository URI
+3. Save the repository URI

 ---